Bramvanelderen10/CodeSamples/README.md

 # Generic Binary Tree

 My take on a generic binary tree implementation.
-It is used as openlist in the A* algorithm as example WIP Fix bug
+Unit tests are included for the tree and the binary tree is used as open list in the A* algorithm

 # Isometric Dynamic Camera